Professor P. G. (Gerry) McKenna

 A Professor Emeritus of the University of Ulster, Gerry McKenna remains highly active in higher education circles; advising institutions and organizations, nationally and internationally, on research strategy and policy, biomedical and healthcare education, business planning and biotechnology.
 He is President Emeritus and current Hon.
 Executive Secretary of the Heads of University Centres of Biomedical Sciences which celebrated its 25th Anniversary in 2018.

-Professor McKenna is currently Senior Vice President of the Royal Irish Academy and Chair of the North-South Standing Committee.
+Professor McKenna is a former Senior Vice President of the Royal Irish Academy and Chair of the North-South Standing Committee.
 He chaired the Academy's Higher Education Taskforce and its Covid-19 Steering Group.
 He was a co-founder of the Celtic Academies Alliance involving the Academy, the Royal Society of Edinburgh and the Learned Society of Wales.
 He was a member of the Quality Assurance Agency’s Benchmarking Working Groups for Biosciences and Biomedical Sciences, and the Royal Society of Biology’s Education Advisory Committee.
 He has been a member of the University of Kufa's International Advisory Board and is Chair of the Hong Kong Polytechnic University's Advisory Committee for Health Technology and Informatics and a member of the Advisory Board for the University's Faculty of Heath and Social Sciences.
-He is founding Chair of the Management Board of the Benburb Priory Library and Museum and of Benburb Priory Ltd and a founding Board member of the Order of Mary Servite Trust.
+He is the founding Chair of the Management Board of the Benburb Priory Library and Museum and of Benburb Priory Ltd and a founding Board member and Chair of the Order of Mary Servite Trust.
 He was also Chair of the Independent Advisory Group for the University Alliance Doctoral Training Alliance (DTA).
+He is the founding Chair of the Coleraine Future Town Fund Board.

 Major Academic, Research and Knowledge Transfer Developments led by Professor Gerry McKenna MRIA at University of Ulster